-The CCC Map is an interactive Tableau data visualization that will be regularly updated.
+The CCC Map from the U.S. Census Bureau is an interactive data visualization that will be regularly updated.
 If you would like to update the information on this visualization, please provide feedback here: email@example.com

 To make sure EVERYONE counts.
 The census means business—dollars to your community from the state and the federal government; representation in congress and in the Indiana General Assembly; and ensuring site locators, economic developers and others know just what your community is like.

 A complete count committee is a team of community leaders appointed by the highest-elected official to develop and implement a locally based outreach and awareness campaign for the 2020 Census.
 Community-based organizations can also establish CCCs that reach out to their constituents.

 This team’s primary focus is to promote the 2020 Census in a particular community and to ensure that every resident in that area is counted.
 Community leaders are most qualified to understand the best way to reach all populations that reside in their area.
 The team is also best suited to mobilize community resources in the most efficient and cost-effective manner.